This page has been updated as of July 2022. The last update was 2017.

 A: If a track or album is eligible for a new certification, that means it has just surpassed a certain threshold but has yet to be officially certified.
 In most cases eligibility means that a new official certification should be expected in the next few weeks.

 Eligibility for a certification does not mean the track or album is officially certified by the RIAA.

 Example: Miley Cyrus’ “Malibu” was eligible for RIAA Platinum on or around 5 August, was officially certified on 28 August and the award was publicly announced on 31 August.

 Q: What are some different types of “US SPS units” calculations?

 A: Chart Units – SPS total counted starting from the album’s release date.
 This means that units racked up by singles released prior to the album are not included in this count.
-Only audio streaming is counted.
+Both audio and video streaming are now counted.

-SPS Units/Total Project – SPS total of the entire album era including pre-album tracks in addition to the album SPS from the release date.
-Only audio streaming is counted.
+Total Project – SPS total of the entire album era including pre-album tracks in addition to the album SPS from the release date.
+Both audio and video streaming is counted.

 Q: Are “UK album/single sales” pure or SPS?

 A: Almost always SPS.
 Specifically noted if sales are pure.